terryworona/TWMessageBarManager/README.md

 ### Queue

-The manager is backed by a queue that manages sequential requests to present a message.
+The manager is backed by a queue that can handle an infinite number of sequential requests.
 You can stack as many messages you want on the stack and they will be presetented one after another:

     [[MessageBarManager sharedInstance] showMessageWithTitle:@"Message 1"
                                                  description:@"Description 1"